Emergency Brake Assist (EBA), or simply Brake Assist (BA), is a car safety system designed to decrease stopping distances in rapid braking situations.

 How Does Emergency Brake Assist Work?

-There are two primary types of BA systems, mechanical and electronic, though only the latter is still used today.
+There are two principal types of BA systems, mechanical and electronic, though only the latter is still used today.
 Design specifics vary from one automaker to the next, but all work similarly.

-Learn more about how Brake Assist works in this YouTube video from The Engineer’s Post.
+Learn more about how Brake Assist works in this YouTube clip from The Engineer’s Post.

 6 Causes For The Service Brake Assist Light Appearing